 With the stands packed with proud parents, siblings, relatives and friends, each of them paused for a picture with the dignitaries as they cherished this moment, a culmination of hard work and determination.
 A moment frozen in time.
 A moment that chronicles the beginning of their lifelong journey into law enforcement, in a calling that is reserved for a brotherhood of a few, proud and dedicated individuals.

-And my nephew, Michael A. DiSclafani, is now one of them.
+And my nephew is now one of them.

 This graduating class included not only the men and women that would become Nassau County police officers, but officers from private town forces like Glen Cove, Freeport, Hempstead and Garden City.
 It included sherriff’s deputies and medics.
 Everyone of them had to pass a grueling seven-month training that involved physical fitness, defensive tactics, firearm usage and education.
 Not every recruit made it through the rigorous training, but those who did could be proud of their accomplishments.